 Farallon East, Stinson Beach

-Finnish Brotherhood Hall
+Finnish Brotherhood Hall, Berkeley

 The Finnish Brotherhood Hall, at 1970 Chestnut Street off University Avenue in Berkeley, was used as a rock and folk venue in the 1960s.
 Country Joe & The Fish, Loading Zone, John Fahey and other locally based groups performed at the venue.

 The Firehouse was a short lived club located at 3763 Sacramento Street in San Francisco, a building which had formerly housed fire engines.
 The club operated during the first few months of 1966 and presented shows by a number of the new bands of the time including; The Charlatans, Sopwith Camel, Big Brother and The Holding Company, The Alligator Clip and The Wildflower.

 Freeborn Hall, University of California, Davis

 Freeborn Hall is located at One Shields Avenue on the campus of University of California, Davis.
 The hall has been used regularly for music events.
 Big Brother & the Holding Company performed there in 1968, the Grateful Dead in 1971.
 Freeborn Hall was constructed in 1961, was named after Stanley Freeborn.
-The hall is currently used for a wide variety of university and corporate events.

 The Warlocks, a few months before becoming the Grateful Dead, played at Frenchy's in June 1965.
 The club was located at 29097 Mission Boulevard in Hayward.
 The same building was later El Paraiso Club.

 Frost Amphitheater, Palo AltoThe Frost Amphitheater (or Laurence Frost Memorial Amphitheater) is situated on the corner of Campus Drive and Galvez St.on Stanford University Campus in Palo Alto.
 The Frost opened in 1937 and since then has hosted a wide variety of university and other events including many performances by Bay Area bands in the late 1960's and early 1970's.
 The Grateful played at the Frost in the 1980's.

 Gate Theater, Sausalito

 The Gate Theater at 668 Bridgeway Avenue, Sausalito was used by the San Francisco Mime Troupe in 1965.
 Uncertain if it was used as a music venue in the sixties.
 The theater was opened, as the Princess Theatre, in 1915.
 It was renamed the Gate Theatre in the 1930's.
 It was used as a movie theater for most of existence.
-The building currently houses the Galerie Elektra art gallery.

-Glide Memorial Church
+Glide Memorial Church, San Francisco

 See Straight Theater

 The Harding Theater opened in 1926 at 616 Divisadero Street in San Francisco.
 It was originally part of the Samuel H. Levin chain of theatres and was used for vaudeville and movies.
 For much of the 1930 to 1960 period the theatre was used solely as movie theatre.
 During the 1960's the Harding was used as the Lamplighter's theatre.
 During the late 1960's and early 1970's the Harding Theater was a music venue.
 The Grateful Dead, Big Brother & The Holding Company and many others performed at the theatre during this period.
 Subsequently the building has been used as a community center and church.
-At the time of writing (2012) the future of the building is uncertain.

 The original Harmon Gymnasium at the University of California, Berkeley was a wooden building built in 1878.
 This building was replaced in 1933 by a larger and safer building.
 This building was renovated in the 1990's and renamed the Haas Pavilion.
 The Grateful Dead, Butterfield Blues Band Jefferson Airplane and other groups performed at the venue in the 1960's.
-The Harmon hosted the 1966 Berkeley Blues Festival part of which is preserved on the recording Live: Berkeley Blues Festival 1966, Clifton Chenier/Mance Lipscomb/Lightning Hopkins, 2000

 Hughes Stadium, Sacramento